 Citronella is a well-known mosquito repellent that smells nicer than bug spray.
 But there are many plants and essential oils that aren’t good for cats.
 Whether you use one inside or in your backyard, where your cat also enjoys hanging out with you, it’s important to have a full understanding of what is safe to use around your cat.

-The citronella plant itself isn’t necessarily toxic for cats, but it’s best to keep them away from its other products, such as essential oils or candles.
-Here, we discuss citronella in its more popular forms and how they could affect your cat.
+The citronella plant, which includes two species, Cymbopogon nardus and Cymbopogon winterianus, isn’t directly harmful to cats based on currently available info, but it’s best to keep your cat well away from it and its products, such as essential oils or candles.
+It’s also easy to confuse it with lemon grass (Cymbopogon citratus) or oil grass, which is indeed toxic for cats.1 Here, we discuss citronella in its more popular forms and how they could affect your cat.

 A Bit About the Citronella Plant

-There’s a bit of confusion surrounding the citronella plant because there are two plants that are known as citronella.
-Both are actually completely different species, and only one is the true citronella.
+There’s a bit of confusion surrounding the citronella plant because there are several plants that are known as citronella.
+Some are actually completely different species, and only two varieties are the true citronella.

 The Citronella Plant

-The plant does not repel mosquitos, it’s the oil inside the leaves of the grass that does the job once it’s extracted.
-While the citronella plant isn’t a danger to your cat, you should still plant it in locations that your cat can’t access, just to be on the safe side.
+The plant does not repel mosquitos in its raw form; it’s the oil inside the grass leaves that does the job once it’s extracted.
+While the citronella plant isn’t a danger to your cat, based on the available information, you should still plant it in locations that your cat can’t access, just to be on the safe side.
 Of course, your cat might naturally not want to go near it because cats dislike citrus scents.

 The Mosquito Plant

-While this plant does have a lemony scent like the real citronella, it does not work quite as well at repelling mosquitoes.
-These plants are definitely toxic to cats, so if you have them in your garden, you need to find a way to keep your cat away from them.
+While this plant does have a lemony scent like the real citronella, it has a variable effect on mosquitoes.
+These plants can definitely be toxic to cats, so if you have them in your garden, you need to find a way to keep your cat away from them.

 What Else Can the Citronella Plant Do?